Nested Sampling Methods: Likelihood-restricted prior sampling (LRPS)

-2) Drawing the direction randomly uniformly (on a sphere surface), and sampling uniformly on the line.
+2) In hit-and-run Monte Carlo \citep[HARM,][]{doi:10.1137/1116083,smith1984efficient}, a random direction is instead chosen in each step.
+The algorithm variant with bound shrinkage was presented explicitly by \citet{Kiatsupaibul2011} and is most closely related to slice sampling.
 Such a walk is illustrated with pink lines in the right panel of Figure~\ref{fig:LRPSillustration}.
-This algorithm was presented explicitly by \citet{Kiatsupaibul2011} and is related to slice sampling and Hit-and-Run Monte Carlo \citep[HARM,][]{doi:10.1137/1116083}. \citet{2013arXiv1312.7061C} show that even in complex geometries, HARM is highly effective in mixing and scales well with dimensionality. \citet{stokes2017new} tested this technique for NS with non-convex surfaces, albeit in low dimensions. \emph{UltraNest} implements the accelerated HARM method with a direction drawn from the local covariance matrix.
+Even in complicated geometries, HARM is highly effective in mixing and scales well with dimensionality \citep[see][and references therein]{2013arXiv1312.7061C,Kiatsupaibul2011}, \citet{2013arXiv1312.7061C} also show that it outperforms slice sampling. \citet{stokes2017new} tested this technique for NS with non-convex surfaces, albeit in low dimensions.

-3) Drawing the direction by choosing a random live point.
+3) Drawing the direction by choosing another random live point.
 For example, \citet{stokes2017new} uses a simplex-inspired walk to take advantage of the distributions of live points. \citet{Pitkin2017} combines of several proposals including uniform local step proposals, differential evolution, and affine-invariant ensemble sampling MCMC \citep{2010CAMCS...5...65G}.
 The affine-invariant ensemble sampler is a popular choice for a MCMC proposal, because it does not need tuning.
 This appears as a natural choice for NS, which already maintains a population of points.
 However, in practice, this proposal performs well primarily in Gaussian shapes, and \citet{Huijser2015} demonstrate that in high dimensions, the sampler population collapses into a lower-dimensional plane.

-Many more geometric random walk algorithms exist (see e.g. the survey by \citet{Vempala05geometricrandom}) and appear a-priori suitable for LRPS in NS.
+Many more geometric random walk algorithms exist and appear a-priori suitable for LRPS in NS.
+For example, see the survey by \citet{Vempala05geometricrandom}.